tompulsarlabs/tompulsarlabs/README.md

 # Talent Engineering

-**Building products, agents and operating systems for category defining companies to uncover, eval and win exceptional talent.**
+**Building products, agents and operating systems to uncover, eval and win exceptional talent.**

 Across every company I have built, advised or worked inside, there is a recurring and unavoidable truth: talent is the only moat.